Indo-German Chamber of Commerce

 The Indo-German Chamber of Commerce (IGCC) is the largest German bi-national Chamber abroad and the largest Chamber of Commerce in India.
 It acts as primary contact for Indian and German companies who are willing to establish a business in the other country.
 It works in close cooperation with the Chambers of Industry and Commerce in Germany (IHKs) and the Association of German Chambers of Industry and Commerce (DIHK).

 History

 The Indo-German Chamber of Commerce was established and incorporated in the year 1956.

 Membership

 The Indo-German Chamber of Commerce cooperates with the German Chambers of Industry and Commerce (IHK) as well as with the Association of German Chambers of Industry and Commerce (DIHK).
 Members can be organizations and individuals of any nationality.
 The Indo-German Chamber of Commerce has over 4500 members.
 They enjoy benefits like attending events, networking, interacting with peers and industry leaders, staying updated on economic and policy changes relevant to your business, and many more.

 Direction

-The current Director-General of the Indo-German Chamber of Commerce is Mr. Stefan Halusa.
+The current Director-General of the Indo-German Chamber of Commerce is Mr. Jan Noether.